 Why its Safe: Both ingredients are probably already in your kitchen and used around food.
 You already use dish soap on your tablewear and distilled white vinegar is used for cooking (usually in sauces and marinades) and pickling vegetables.
 Avoid spraying it in your eyes and don’t ingest large amounts.

 The easiest place to find distilled white vinegar is the grocery store and table vinegar is usually 5% concentration.
 Cleaning vinegar is also available and it is normally 6-8% concentration.
 These seem like small numbers but cleaning vinegar is much stronger than table vinegar – always read the label and know what you are working with.

 Vinegar is an acid and should always be tested on a small inconspicuous area first.
 Do not use vinegar on natural stone, tile grout, aluminum, cast iron, or wood.

-NEVER MIX VINEGAR WITH BLEACH: Mixing chlorine bleach with an acid, like vinegar, can produce chlorine gas that will irritate your eyes, nose and throat even and low levels.
+NEVER MIX VINEGAR WITH BLEACH: Mixing chlorine bleach with an acid, like vinegar, can produce chlorine gas that will irritate your eyes, nose, and throat even at low levels.
 Higher levels of exposure can cause breathing problems, chest pain, and even death.